hunterxcobby/C-Solutions/0x04-len_of_lastword/README.md

 ---

-# Two Sum
+# Length Of Last Word

-Given an array of integers `nums` and an integer `target`, return the indices of the two numbers such that they add up to `target`.
+Given a string s consisting of words and spaces, return the _length of the **last** word in the string._

-You may assume that each input would have exactly one solution, and you may not use the same element twice.

-You can return the answer in any order.
+A word is a maximalsubstring consisting of non-space characters only.

 ## Table of Contents
 - [Example](#example)